You can find someone online via the following methods:

 - Stolen Camera Finder

-So as you can see, there are so many options on how to find someone online, we are not the only tool available.
-They do all have their pro’s and cons, butt he most important skills set you can utilise is perseverance and patience.
+So as you can see, there are so many options on how to find someone online; we are not the only tool available.
+They do all have their pros and cons, but the most important skills set you can utilize are perseverance and patience.
 These, along with a multitude of tools, and you will find anyone (unless perhaps you read our next part on how to hide online!